EspressifApp/EsptouchForAndroid/README.md

 - See [Log](log/log-en.md)

 ## Releases
-- See [releases](https://github.com/EspressifApp/EspRelease/tree/master/EspTouch), contain APK and Jar
+- See [releases](https://github.com/EspressifApp/EsptouchForAndroid/releases/latest), contain APK and aar
-- For programmer, if you don't want use [esptouch](esptouch) module, download the jar into your own project.
+- For programmer, if you don't want use [esptouch](esptouch) module, download the aar into your own project.